solo-io/workshops/gloo-edge/gloo-edge/README.md

 Blocked Scammer
 ```

-## Lab 3: Data Transformation
+## Lab 5: Data Transformation

-In this section we will explore how to transform requests using Gloo Edge.
+In this section you will explore how to transform requests and responses using Gloo Edge.

 ### Response Transformation

-Before, it was mentioned that httpbin is a good tool to debug and test things out.
-In this section, you will use that application to easily spot results.
+Before, it was mentioned that **httpbin** is a good tool to debug and test things out.
+In this section, you will use that application to easily spot the results.

-The following example demonstrates how to modify a response using Gloo Edge.
+Following example demonstrates how to modify a response using Gloo Edge.
 We are going to return a basic html page when the response code is 429 (rate limited).

 ```bash
 kubectl apply -f - <<EOF